sass/sass-site/source/blog/042-wide-gamut-colors-in-sass.md

 $legacy: color.mix(red, blue, 40%);

 // result: ???
-$lab: color.mix(red, blue, 40%, lab);
+$lab: color.mix(red, blue, 40%, $method: lab);

 // result: ???
 $oklch-longer: color.mix(red, blue, 40%, oklch longer hue);
 ```

-In this case, the first color in the mix is considered the 'origin' color.
+In this case, the first color in the mix is considered the "origin" color.
 Like the other functions above, we can use different spaces for mixing, but the result will always be returned in that origin color space.

 ## Working with gamut boundaries